 See Attribution Theory for more on this theory

 Kelley’s model is built on the premise that for something to be considered the cause of a behavior, it must be present when the behavior occurs and absent when it does not.
-This leads to the examination of the three critical types of information.
+This leads observers to examine three critical types of information.

 - Consensus: How other people behave in the same situation.